Iyuku: Discovery and naming

-Iykuku is known from a bonebed mostly containing remains of at least 27 (inferred from non-overlapping parts of left femora) juvenile and hatchling individuals, an occurrence never before reported.
+Iykuku is known from a bonebed mostly containing the remains of at least 27 (inferred from non-overlapping parts of the left femora) juvenile and hatchling individuals, an occurrence never before reported.
 These bonebeds were excavated during three expeditions between 1995 and 1999.
 The remains were known as the "Kirkwood taxon" since at least 2012, until the remains were determined to represent a new genus and species in 2022, named Iyuku raathi.
-The holotype specimen, AM 6067, consists of an incomplete, semi-articulated skeleton including a partial skull, vertebrae, scapulae, pelvic girdle, both legs, and ribs.
-The generic name, "Iyuku", is derived from the Xhosa word for "hatchling", in reference to the immature status of the specimens.
+The holotype specimen, AM 6067, consists of an incomplete, semi-articulated skeleton, including a partial skull, vertebrae, scapulae, pelvic girdle, both legs, and ribs.
+The generic name "Iyuku", is derived from the Xhosa word for "hatchling", in reference to the immature status of the specimens.
 The specific name, "raathi", honors South African paleontologist Mike Raath.

 Classification

 The describers assigned Iyuku to the Iguanodontia.
 A 2015 PhD dissertation that included the then unnamed species in a cladistic analysis found it to be a member of the basal iguanodontian family Dryosauridae, with the parsimony analysis recovering Iyuku and Dysalotosaurus as sister taxa.
-Forster et al. (2022) referenced this study but noted that the early ontogenetic stage of most of the material of Iyuku presents a major problem in placing it into a phylogenetic analysis, and assigned to Iguanodontia without providing an analysis.
+Forster et al. (2022) referenced this study but noted that the early ontogenetic stage of most of the material of Iyuku presents a major problem in placing it into a phylogenetic analysis and assigned it to Iguanodontia without providing an analysis.
 Subsequently, four phylogenetic analyses conducted by Poole (2022) recovered Iyuku as the sister taxon to Dysalotosaurus within Dryosauridae.
-The cladogram below displays the results of a phylogenetic analysis from Poole (2022):
+The cladogram below displays the results of a phylogenetic analysis by Poole (2022):